curl/curl-www/README.md

 ## Prerequisites

-The web site is a on old custom made setup that mostly builds static HTML files from a set of source files.
-The sources files are preprocessed with what is basically a souped-up C preprocessor called `fcpp` and a set of perl scripts.
-The man pages get converted to HTML with roffit.
-Make sure fcpp, perl, roffit, make and curl are all in your $PATH.
+The web site is a on old custom made setup that mostly builds static HTML files from a set of source files using (GNU) `make`.
+The sources files are preprocessed with what is basically a souped-up C preprocessor called `fcpp` and a set of `perl` scripts.
+The man pages get converted to HTML with `roffit`.

+Markdown is converted to HTML with `pandoc`.

+Make sure the following tools are in your $PATH.

+ - curl
+ - fcpp
+ - make
+ - pandoc
+ - perl
+ - roffit

 # Build